 1. Build your scorecard

-Use the above categories.
+Use the categories above.
 Weight them.
 Stick to them.

 2. Rewrite your job description